 You can also buy (or easily build) an ‘insect hotel’ using hollow stems like bamboo, twigs and string – just tie together a length of these and put them in a hedge or bush, or hang somewhere sheltered to provide a home for bees and other insects.

 A tired bee really does like a tiny hit of sugar (never honey!)
-Mix of two teaspoons of white granulated sugar with one teaspoon of water and put it on a plate or drip it on a flower, to revive a tired bee.
+Mix two teaspoons of white granulated sugar with one teaspoon of water and put it on a plate or drip it on a flower, to revive a tired bee.

 Make sure to always use white granulated sugar rather than other sugar.
 Sometimes you might see a bee lying on the ground and not moving, but it is probably just resting.
 So after you’ve given it some sugary water, just simply let it be(e).

-3. Get to know your bees
+3. Get to know bees in the UK

 4. Eat sustainable honey